 Filling out your college enrollment health form: After you have sent in your acceptance to the college or university that you will be attending, you will be required to mail back a completed health form with a record of all of your immunizations (vaccines/shots/boosters).
 You should receive this health form in the information packet that you get in the mail.
-You will need to call your primary care provider’s (PCP’s) office and arrange to have this form filled out.
-If you haven’t had a recent physical, you will probably need one.
+You will need to call your health care provider’s (HCP’s) office and arrange to have this form filled out.
+If you haven’t had a recent physical (usually within the last year), you will probably need one.
 It’s also important to know if you have any allergies and to include this information on your health form.
 Your HCP’s office may be able to send or fax the health form directly to the student health center at your college.

 There are certain shots you must have before going to college unless you sign a waiver.
 Check out your state’s requirements regarding the vaccine.
 Make sure you keep a copy of your immunization record.

 Health insurance: You’ll need to make sure that you have health insurance while you are at college.
 Talk with your parent(s)/guardian(s) to see if you are covered under their health plan, and to discuss any questions that you have.

 - What type of plan you are on (HMO, PPO, etc.)

 - What the policy covers – visits to your college health services may be covered with your tuition